 Nevertheless, I ventured, once more, to wish them good night, and proposed seeking Mr. Branghton.
-These unhappy women listened to all that was said with a kind of callous curiosity, and seemed determined not to take any hint.
-But my vexation was terribly augmented, when, after having whispered something to each other, they very cavalierly declared that they intended joining our party! and then one of them very boldly took hold of my arm, while the other, going round, seized that of Mr. Brown; and thus, almost forcibly, we were moved on between them, and followed by Madame Duval and the Miss Branghtons.

-It would be very difficult to say which was greatest, my fright, or Mr. Brown's consternation; who ventured not to make the least resistance, though his uneasiness made him tremble almost as much as myself.
-I would instantly have withdrawn my arm; but it was held so tight, I could not move it; and poor Mr. Brown was circumstanced in the same manner on the other side; for I heard him say, "Lord, Ma'am, there's no need to squeeze one's arm so!"

-And this was our situation,-for we had not taken three steps,-when,-oh, Sir!-we again met Lord Orville! but not again did he pass quietly by us: unhappily, I caught his eye;-both mine, immediately, were bent to the ground; but he approached me, and we all stopped.
+These unhappy women listened to all that was faid with a kind of callous curiosity, and seemed determined not to take any hint.
+But my vexation was terribly augmented, when, after having whispered something to each other, they very cavalierly declared, that they intended joining our party! and then, one of them, very boldly, took hold of my arm, while the other, going round, seized that of Mr. Brown; and thus, almost forcibly, we were moved on between them, and followed by Madame Duval and the Miss Branghtons.
+It It would be very difficult to fay which was greatest, my fright, or Mr. Brown's consternation; who ventured not to make the least resistance, though his uneasiness made him tremble almost as much as myfelf.
+I would instantly have withdrawn my arm; but it was held so tight, I could not move it; and poor M. Brown was circumstanced in the same manner on the other side; for I heard him say, "Lord, Ma'am, there's no need to squeeze one's arm so!"
+And this was our fituation,-for we had not taken three steps, when,-O Sir,-we again met Lord Orville!-but not again did he pass quietly by us,-unhappily I caught his eye;-both mine, immediately, were bent to the ground; but he approached me, and we all stopped.

 I then looked up.
-He bowed.-Good God, with what expressive eyes did he regard me! never were surprise and concern so strongly marked;-yes, my dear Sir! he looked greatly concerned; and that-the remembrance of that is the only consolation I feel, for an evening the most painful of my life.

-What he first said I know not; for, indeed, I seemed to have neither ears nor understanding; but I recollect that I only curtsied in silence.
-He paused for an instant, as if-I believe so,-as if unwilling to pass on; and then, finding the whole party detained, he again bowed and took leave.

-Indeed, my dear Sir, I thought I should have fainted, so great was my emotion, from shame, vexation, and a thousand other feelings, for which I have no expressions.
+He bowed.
+Good God, with what expressive eyes did he regard me!
+Never were surprise and concern so strongly marked,-yes, my dear Sir, he looked greatly concerned; and that, the remembrance of that, is the only consolation I feel, for an evening the most painful of my life.
+What he first said, I know not; for, indeed, I seemed to have neither ears nor understanding; but I recollect that I only courtsied in silence.
+He paused for an instant, as if-I believe so,-as if unwilling I 4 to to pass on; but then, finding the whole party detained, he again bowed, and took leave.
+Indeed, my dear Sir, I thought I should have fainted, so great was my emotion from shame, vexation, and a thousand other feelings, for which I have no expressions.
 I absolutely tore myself from the woman's arm, and then, disengaging myself from that of Mr. Brown, I went to Madame Duval, and besought that she would not suffer me to be again parted from her.

-I fancy that Lord Orville saw what passed;-for scarcely was I at liberty, ere he returned.
-Methought, my dear Sir! the pleasure, the surprise of that moment, recompensed me for all the chagrin I had before felt: for do you not think that this return manifests, from a character so quiet, so reserved as Lord Orville's, something like solicitude in my concerns?-such, at least, was the interpretation I involuntarily made upon again seeing him.

-With a politeness to which I have been some time very little used, he apologised for returning, and then inquired after the health of Mrs. Mirvan, and the rest of the Howard Grove family.
-The flattering conjecture, which I have just acknowledged, had so wonderfully restored my spirits, that I believe I never answered him so readily and with so little constraint: very short, however, was the duration of this conversation; for we were soon most disagreeably interrupted.
+I fancy-that Lord Orville faw what paffed; for scarcely was I at liberty, ere he returned.
+Methought, my dear Sir, the pleasure, the surprise of that moment, recompensed me for all the chagrin I had before felt: for do you not think, that this return, manifests, from a character so quiet, so reserved as Lord Orville's, something like solicitude in my concerns?-such, at least, was the interpretation I involuntarily made upon again seeing him.
+With a politeness to which I have been fome time very little used, he apologited for returning, and then enquired after the health of Mrs. Mirvan, and the rest of the Howard Grove family.
+The flattering conjecture which I have just acknowledged, had so wonderfully restored my spirits, that I believe I never answered him fo readily, and with fo little constraint.
+Very short, however, was the duration of this conversation: for we were soon most difagreeably interrupted.